-You don't have to decorate your entire home all at once (most people don't due to budget constraints).
-Decorate one room at a time, with a separate budget for each room.
-"Minimalist" decor is not only aesthetically appealing, it is also cost-effective, and an easy way to keep your space tidy with less effort.
+You don't have to decorate your entire home all at once.
+This is a great way to stay on budget.
+You can decorate one room at a time, with a separate budget for each room.
+"Minimalist" decor is not only aesthetically appealing, it is also cost-effective and an easy way to keep your space tidy with less effort.

 Handmade Items